 CUTI RAYA IS AROUND THE CORNER!
-We’ve been blessed with a pretty long weekend this year.
-For most of us, that means one of two things, you’re going to balik kampung, or you’re using up the long weekend for a well-deserved getaway.
+For most of us, that means one of two things, you’re going to balik kampung, or you’re gearing up for a well-deserved getaway.
 Either way, your house is going to be empty for at least a couple of days, and you should take some safety precautions to ensure your home’s safety when you’re away.
 Here are 10 tips to keeping your house safe when you balik kampung (or go on that luxurious getaway :P)

 1. Unplug All Unused Appliances